telerik/blazor-docs/knowledge-base/tilelayout-nested-instances.md

 ---
-title: Nested TileLayout Components with Resizing and Reordering
+title: Nesting TileLayout Components with Resizing and Reordering
 description: Learn how to nest TileLayout components in a Blazor application and enable the resize and reorder features.
 type: how-to
 page_title: How to Handle Nested Telerik TileLayouts with Resizing and Reordering